kubedb/docs/docs/guides/mysql/upgrading/overview.md

 8. After successful upgradation of the `StatefulSet` and its `Pod` images, the `KubeDB` enterprise operator updates the image of the `MySQL` object to reflect the updated cluster state.

-9. After successful upgradation of `MySQL` object, the `KubeDB` enterprise operator resumes the `MySQL` object so that the `KubeDB` community operator can resume it's usual operations.
+9. After successful upgradation of `MySQL` object, the `KubeDB` enterprise operator resumes the `MySQL` object so that the `KubeDB` community operator can resume its usual operations.

 In the next doc, we are going to show a step by step guide on upgrading of a MySQL database using upgrade operation.